-- A clinical breast exam is carried out by a doctor. - Your doctor will examine your breasts to look for and feel for any worrying lumps. - This may be done before or after vour other breast screening tests.
+- A clinical breast exam is carried out by a doctor. - Your doctor will examine your breasts to look for and feel for any worrying lumps.

+This could happen before or after your other breast screening tests.

 WHAT IS A MAMMOGRAM?